How to harness Search Intent to improve rankings and increase conversions

 #3 Create the right type of content for the intent

-The customer intent that Google recognises should guide the type of content you have.
+The customer intent that Google recognizes should guide the type of content you have.

 Informational intent –